Safi Faye

 Safi Faye (November 22, 1943 – February 22, 2023) was a Senegalese film director and ethnologist.
-She was the first Sub-Saharan African woman to direct a commercially distributed feature film, Kaddu Beykat, which was released in 1975.
+She was the first African woman to direct a commercially distributed feature film, Kaddu Beykat, which was released in 1975.
 She has directed several documentary and fiction films focusing on rural life in Senegal.

-Biography

 Early life and education

 Safi Faye was born in 1943 in Dakar, Senegal, to an aristocratic Serer family.
 Her parents, the Fayes, were from Fad'jal, a village south of Dakar.
-She attended the Normal School in Rufisque and receiving her teaching certificate in 1962 or 1963, began teaching in Dakar.
+She attended the École normal de Rufisque, or Normal School, in Rufisque and receiving her teaching certificate in 1962 or 1963, began teaching in Dakar.

 In 1966 she went to the Dakar Festival of Negro Arts and met French ethnologist and filmmaker Jean Rouch.
 He encouraged her to use film making as an ethnographic tool.
 She had an acting role in his 1971 film Petit à petit.
 Faye has said that she dislikes Rouch's film but that working with him enabled her to learn about filmmaking and cinéma-vérité.

 In the 1970s she studied ethnology at the École pratique des hautes études and then at the Lumière Film School.
 She supported herself by working as a model, an actor and in film sound effects.
 In 1979, she received a PhD in ethnology from the University of Paris.
 From 1979 to 1980, Faye studied video production in Berlin and was a guest lecturer at the Free University of Berlin.
 She received a further degree in ethnology from the Sorbonne in 1988.